tbebekis/Pascal.Tripous/Demos/Logging/ReadMe.md

 ## The TLogEntry

-The `Log(...)` method examines the passed parameters and generates a unit of log information, an instance of a `TLogEntry` class.
+The `Logger.Log(...)` method examines the passed parameters and generates a unit of log information, an instance of a `TLogEntry` class.

 ```
   TLogEntry = class(TInterfacedObject, ILogEntry)